HttpAnimation/RandomCode/README.md

 # RandomCode
-Just random code no real purpose mainly for Linux and macOS might work on Windows
+Just random code no real purpose mainly for Linux and macOS might work on Windows.